builde7b0b/Tic-Tac-Toe/challenges.md

 Ai working sort of - Issue: simulates entire game instead of move by move script.js:566 Uncaught TypeError: cells.map is not a function
     at HTMLButtonElement.startVsAI (script.js:566:33)
+check handleCellClick function
+handleCellClick function for every empty cell when the computer is playing.
+This causes the computer to make all the moves by itself, without giving the player a chance to play. check if the computer is playing and handle the computer's move separately.